JaviCervera/the_endless_night/README.md

   2. Outside, villagers are panicked; a green light illuminates the sky.
   3. Talk to NPCs to learn of the “strange machine” in the fields.
   4. Discover a locked barn door and a hidden crowbar in a shed.
-  5. Bring the crowbar halfway to the barn before the reset.
+  5. Bring the crowbar to the barn before the reset.
+  6. If you try to open, there's something blocking the door.
 * Takeaway: Crowbar remains where you dropped it → persistence revealed.

 ### 2. Collect Parts